skimberk/skimberk.github.io/index.md

 ---
 layout: home
 title: ""
-description: "A web developer/software engineer/person who likes to make things who recently graduated from college and is getting ready to head out into the real world."
+description: "A web developer/software engineer/person who likes to make things.
+Recently graduated from college and is getting ready to head out into the real world."
 ---

 # About me: